ncats/translator-modules/ncats/translator/ontology/README.md

 for more specific details on available code generation options and for acceptable program flag abbreviations (here we used the long form of the flags)

+# Repairing the Generated Code

 In  both cases, after generating the code stubs, a developer needs to repair the regenerated code a bit.

 First, the code stubs must be reconnected to the (delegated) business logic to the REST processing front end as required to get the system working again.
 Developers can scrutinize recent working